mickietoken/Time-IS-Money/README.md

 Here is a demo of the program running the AVC algorithm.
 [WATCH DEMO](https://drive.google.com/file/d/10M1PcLHT_r6kEz8bumL3yzdjFDoLvsWI/view?usp=drivesdk)

-in the image or video (go to * file) you are looking at 2 RACKS of 2 Tokenmobiles being valuated by AVC.
+You are looking at 2 RACKS of 2 Tokenmobiles being valuated by AVC. (official program to have 100 RACKS)

 1. Is the smart contract address/location of the asset being valuated.

 2. Is the live countup formated in YY/DDD/HH/MM/SS (note that DAYS are to 365) No leap years, No weeks.
 No months.
 No milliseconds.

-3. Is the timestamp of when the current cycle will end/when the countup will stop to restart. (cycle timestamps for each Tokenmobile will be provided.
-More on this later)
+3. Is the timestamp of when the current cycle will end/when the countup will stop to restart. (cycle timestamps for each Tokenmobile provided in FUNDIMENTALS file)

 4. Is the total CYCLES which decreases everytime the countup resets and timestamp updates. (note that the first cycle must decrease immediately when the AVC for a Tokenmobile starts.
 And not after it ends)